-Health and care organisations have been working together in different ways for several years, and while there have been steps taken towards collaboration already, previous laws have prevented services becoming properly joined-up.
+Health and care organisations have been working together in different ways for several years and while there have been steps taken towards collaboration already, previous laws have prevented services becoming properly joined-up.
 The 2022 Health and Care Act aims to change this and make it easier for NHS and social care organisations to work together.

 The ICB is responsible for shaping and designing most of the health and care services that local people need, then selecting the best organisations to run them.
 The process of specifying a service and identifying the appropriate organisation or organisations to deliver the service is called 'procurement'.
-The ICB follows strict processes to obtain best value for money and get the most out of taxpayers' investment in the NHS while ensuring transparency, fairness, non-discrimination, public good, integrity, and open and fair competition.
+The ICB follows strict processes to obtain best value for money and get the most out of taxpayers' investment in the NHS whilst ensuring transparency, fairness, non-discrimination, public good, integrity, open and fair competition.

-The ICB procurement policy sets out our approach to all common procurement activities including the governance structure, standing financial instructions, and how we will fulfil our statutory obligations including Public Contracts Regulations.
-It also shows how we will support NHS-wide policies such as Greener NHS.
-Our policy drives broader social and economic development by ensuring all NHS procurements include a minimum 10% net zero and social value weighting and adhere to future requirements set out in the NHS Net Zero Supplier Roadmap.
+The ICB procurement policy sets out our approach to all common procurement activities including the governance structure, standing financial instructions, and how we will fulfil our statutory obligations including Public Contracts Regulations and support NHS-wide policies such as Greener NHS.
+In particular our policy drives broader social and economic development by ensuring all NHS procurements include a minimum 10% net zero and social value weighting and adhere to future requirements set out in the NHS Net Zero Supplier Roadmap.
 During the period of this JFP there will be annual procurement forward plans which will be aligned to each of our portfolios.

-Clinical and professional leads (CPL) focus for 2023/24
+Clinical and Professional Leads (CPL) Focus

-The focus areas were initially identified by senior clinicians and professionals at the system planning summit 2023/24, and developed and signed off through the Health and Care Senate.

-As a CPL community, we collectively agreed to tackle unwarranted variation and health inequalities because we strongly believe that all residents have the right to expect high quality, evidencebased care with equitable access.

-As CPL leads, our collective approach and our three clinical level priorities support the delivery of the high level system priorities and national objectives through a focus on CVD, respiratory disease and cancer pathways.
-These conditions cause significant premature mortality across our residents, and are responsible for the biggest difference in premature mortality between our most and least deprived communities.

-We will also focus on the opportunities for primary, secondary and tertiary prevention and Identifying and tackling health inequalities.
+- The focus areas were initially identified by senior clinicians and professionals at the system planning summit 2023/24, and developed and signed off through the Health and Care Senate. - As a CPL community, we collectively agreed to tackle unwarranted variation and health inequalities because we strongly believe that all residents have the right to expect high guality, evidencebased care with equitable access. - of the high level system priorities and national objectives through a focus on CVD. respiratory disease and cancer pathways.
+These conditions cause significant premature mortality across our residents. and are responsible for the biggest difference in premature mortality between our most and least deprived communities. - We will also focus on the opportunities for primary, secondary and tertiary prevention and Identifying and tackling health inequalities.